coldriverstudio/dry-rs/README.md

       enum cases, match arms): `macro_wrap`.
 - [ ] Fix bug where adding stuff after the last `}` is ignored.
 Should be an error instead.
+- [ ] Ignore trailing comma (don't generate an additional empty substitution).
+      Empty substitution can be generated with `()`.
+- [ ] Make it an error to have two consecutive commas.
+Instead, require a `()` in between for an empty substitution.
 - [ ] Better documentation
 - [ ] Testing
 - [ ] Support multiple substitution variables using a tuple-destructuring-like